DEVELOPMEN-TEAM/PRAGNOMOS-CLUB.github.io/src/content/news/post-2.md

 1. Glimpse of Artificial Intelligence: Explore the fundamental concepts of Artificial Intelligence.
 2. Behind the Scenes: Midjourney: Delve into the mesmerizing art generated using of AI and go beyond the basics.
 3. Behind the Scenes: ChatGPT: Gain insights into the inner workings of ChatGPT, a powerful language model.

+PS.
+You will get a free shareable certificate by the end of the bootcamp.

+📅 When: Every Friday from 01/02 to 15/12 at 15:00
+📍 Where: Amphithéâtre, Faculty of Sciences, Ibn Tofail University